Michael S. Devany: Career

-VADM Devany has been recognized for his outstanding performance of duties, receiving multiple NOAA Special Achievement Awards and the NOAA Corps Commendation Medals.
+Devany received multiple NOAA Corps Achievement Medals and the NOAA Corps Commendation Medal.
 Additionally, while serving in the U.S. Navy he received the Navy and Marine Corps Achievement Medal and the Armed Forces Expeditionary Medal for service in the Persian Gulf.
-VADM Devany is a NOAA diver, and holds a United States Coast Guard 1,600-gross-ton Master, Oceans license.
+He was a NOAA diver, and holds a United States Coast Guard 1,600-gross-ton Master, Oceans license.

 Personal life

-VADM Devany is from the State of Washington, and he and his wife Tracy Bishop reside in Virginia with their three boys: Brendan, Kieran and Colin.
+VADM Devany is from the State of Washington, and he and his wife Tracy Bishop resided in Virginia with their three boys: Brendan, Kieran and Colin when he served as the deputy under secretary for operations at the NOAA.
+Currently, he and his wife run Lightning River Ranch outside Twisp, Washington.